rarenicks/30-days-of-code/README.md

 - Day 4/30 : Succesfully trained the reinforcement agent with 70% win ratio
 - Day 5/30 : Introduction to deep reinforcement learning.
 - Day 6/30 : Learned about Deep Q learning.
+- Day 7/30 : Studied about math behind Deep Q learning and its architectures